 I wanted something not too sweet and not too heavy that would hit the spot while being a nourishing treat for me and my family!
 And that’s when I found Elana’s Cinnamon Apple Cake.

 Not only did my husband and I love this cake but Katie gobbled it up too!
-And with an ingredient list like this one, I was happy to serve her cake for breakfast!
+And with an ingredient list like this one, I was happy to see her enjoy it so much.

 Gluten-Free Pear Snack Cake